juntylpro1/secure-enterprise/deploy-regions.md

 ## Configure the second deployable architecture
 {: #configure-second-architecture}
 {: step}

-Since you used an environment, most of the configuration is completed for you.
-However, you need to manually set the `prefix` and `region` variables as these are different from your first configuration.

 1. From the **Define details** section, review the information and make sure the `landing zone dev` environment is selected.
 1. From the **Security** tab in the **Configure** section, review the information that was pulled in from the environment that you created.